hwdsl2/setup-ipsec-vpn/docs/ikev2-howto.md

 ## Introduction

 Modern operating systems (such as Windows 7 and newer) support the IKEv2 standard.
 Internet Key Exchange (IKE or IKEv2) is the protocol used to set up a Security Association (SA) in the IPsec protocol suite.
-Compared to IKE version 1, IKEv2 contains <a href="https://en.wikipedia.org/wiki/Internet_Key_Exchange#Improvements_with_IKEv2" target="_blank">improvements</a> such as Standard Mobility support through MOBIKE, and improved reliability.
+Compared to IKE version 1, IKEv2 contains [improvements](https://en.wikipedia.org/wiki/Internet_Key_Exchange#Improvements_with_IKEv2) such as Standard Mobility support through MOBIKE, and improved reliability.

 Libreswan can authenticate IKEv2 clients on the basis of X.509 Machine Certificates using RSA signatures.
 This method does not require an IPsec PSK, username or password.
 It can be used with: